GoogleCloudPlatform/enterprise-knowledge-solution/README.md

 ## Deployment Guide
-This guide provides step-by-step instructions on how to deploy the `Document Process and Understanding with Composer` sample on Google Cloud using Terraform.
+This section provides a step-by-step instructions on how to deploy the `Enterprise Knowledge Solution` on Google Cloud using Terraform.

 ### Prerequisites
-To deploy this example you need:
+To deploy this solution, you need:
 - A [Google Cloud project](https://cloud.google.com/docs/overview#projects) with billing enabled.
 - An account with the [Project Owner role](https://cloud.google.com/iam/docs/understanding-roles#resource-manager-roles) on the project.
 This grants the necessary permissions to create and manage resources.
 - An account with the [Organization Policy Admin](https://cloud.google.com/resource-manager/docs/organization-policy/creating-managing-policies) role assigned within the organization, which is required to modify the following organization policies: